nguyensjsu/fa22-202-gang-of-four/README.md

 Live Score in the gameplay is tracked using the observer pattern.
 It has two interfaces, ‘ILiveScoreObserver’ and ‘ILiveScoreSubject’.
 The concrete observer and Concrete subject are ‘LiveScoreObserver’ and ‘LiveScoreSubject’ respectively.
 We have a scoreState variable that will handle the current score status and the update method will update the player’s score based on the number of aliens killed.
 We use the attach method to attach the observer and notifyObservers method to notify the observers about the current score.

 ### **Timer display**
+Timer display in gameplay utilizes an observer pattern.
+Timer being displayed is a reflection of the subject observing the observer.
+Every second the time changes and increments by one, and the observer is watching the subject.
+In return the updated time will show up at the screen.

 ### **Multi Lives**